 Scientists have created an electronic skin patch that can sense the high levels of blood glucose in the system.
 Once the skin patch senses the excess glucose, it automatically injects drugs into the body by heating the needles that will penetrate the skin.

-This prototype was created by Dae-Hyeong Kim, who hopes to one day spread the product around the world so that every patient with diabetes can live their life peacefully.
+This prototype was created by Curalife, who hopes to one day spread the product around the world so that every patient with diabetes can live their life peacefully.

 They devised an app for children that would help them learn about their condition.